Scottevest

-SCOTTeVEST is a clothing company that specializes in clothing with multiple pockets and compartments for electronic devices and other personal items.
+Scottevest, stylized as SCOTTeVEST, is a clothing company that specializes in clothing with multiple pockets and compartments for electronic devices and other personal items.
 It was founded in 2000 by Scott Jordan to address the lack of functional clothing options for people who needed to regularly carry multiple electronic devices.

 Known for its innovative designs, Scottevest has been featured in various media outlets, including The New York Times and Forbes magazine.
 While their clothing is usually marketed towards travellers, the firm also caters to users in the military and law-enforcement who are required to carry multiple devices.